oasis-tcs/openc2-jadn/outline.md

 CBOR type names from Concise Data Definition Language [CDDL] are shown here for reference.

 When using CBOR serialization:
 * 3.2.1.
-Serialization options MUST be ignored
-* 3.2.2.
 Instances of JADN types MUST be serialized as:

 | JADN Type | CBOR Serialization Requirement |
 | :--- | :--- |